 Bombay HC issues guidelines for protecting identity of those involved in workplace harassment cases

-The judge said no media reporting of such verdicts should be allowed without getting approval.
+The judge said no media reporting of such verdicts should be allowed without getting approval of the court

 The Bombay High Court on Friday issued a slew of guidelines for hearing cases pertaining to sexual harassment of women at the workplace and said such matters will only be heard in-camera or in the judge’s chambers, Live Law reported.
-The court added that no media reporting on verdicts should be allowed without prior approval.
+The court added that no media reporting on verdicts should be allowed without its prior approval.

 Justice Gautam Patel said it was imperative to protect the identities of those involved in such cases.
 “This is in the interest of both sides,” the court said.
 “There appear to be no established guidelines so far in such matters.
 This order, setting out a working protocol for future orders, hearings and case file management, is a first endeavour in that direction.”